Masale Bhat Recipe

 Add 2 teaspoon ginger garlic paste and cook for another minute.

-Add the mixed vegetables to the pan and fry for 2-3 minutes.
+Add the mixed vegetables to the pan and cook for 2-3 minutes.

-Drain the water from the rice and add the rice to the pan along with 1 teaspoon finely chopped green chilies.
+Drain the water from the rice and add it to the pan, along with 1 teaspoon of finely chopped green chilies.

-Add 1 teaspoon salt and 2 cups of water and stir gently.
+Add 1 teaspoon of salt and 2 cups of water.
+Stir gently to combine.

 Reduce the heat to low.